keptn/keptn.github.io/content/docs/0.5.0.beta/manage/project/index.md

     caption="GitHub access token"
     width="600px">}}

+1. (optional) If you want to use a dedicated GitHub organization for your repository, create a [GitHub organization](https://github.com/organizations/new).

-1. Go to your account or the previously create GitHub organization and create a [GitHub repository](https://help.github.com/en/articles/create-a-repo).
+1. Go to your account or your GitHub organization and create a [GitHub repository](https://help.github.com/en/articles/create-a-repo).

-    **Note:** Click the **Initialize this repository with a README** checkbox to initialize the repository.
+    **Note:** Click the **Initialize this repository with a README** checkbox to initialize the repository, which is a prerequisite.

     {{< popup_image
     link="./assets/git_create_repo.png"